gab-language/site/content/blog/io.md

 ```
 And thats it!
 Now we have an async IO runtime which never blocks on IO.
 And the best part is that the user **never** knows its happening.
 There is no function coloring or async/await, like in other languages.
 Simple!
-## So what?
+## The Best Bit
-There is nothing unique or special-cased about the Gab's native IO module.
+There is nothing unique or special-cased about how cgab's native IO module works.
 It is implemented completely in user-land, with the same cgab library features that other
 native modules would have access to.
 If *you* wanted to implement an IO module on top of libuv instead, you could!
 Gab's users wouldn't know the difference.

 This is a fundamental philosophy of Gab's design.
-Native modules should be first class - native module authors should feel empowered to write highly efficient, non-blocking native functions without pulling their hair out.
+Native module authors should feel empowered to write highly efficient, non-blocking native functions without pulling their hair out.